qlu-lab/PRS-DEMO/README.md

 		<img width="495" alt="Screenshot 2023-10-17 at 2 22 42 PM" src="https://github.com/svdorn/PRSdemo/assets/22485021/d04dcfa6-b78e-4914-bd95-0aae17072376">

+* If you are using Windows, download [Git bash](https://gitforwindows.org/).
+Use this as your terminal to run the PRS script.

 ### Run
 * To run the script to get PRS scores, run